DOFLinx/docs/docs/README.md

             combination per table
     - Illuminate mono buttons
   - Comes with a default set of FX mapping files that you can edit to add or change what table events create cabinet actions
+- Use direct integration with Infected Mushroom Pinball to get table events triggering actions
+  - Map those events to cabinet actions for
+    - Solenoids / contactors for flippers, slings, bumpers and drop targets
+    - 5 x RGB Flashers
+    - RGB cabinet lighting
+    - Addressable LED effects
+    - Fan / Blower
+    - Shaker
+    - Gear motor
+    - 3 x Chimes
+    - Bell
+    - Strobe
+    - Beacon
+    - Knocker
+    - Play surround sound force feedback sounds for stereo, 5.1 or 7.1 sound systems
+    - Output to Pixelcade LED and LCD displays
+    - Set a table specific colour palette
+    - Set RGB buttons such as flipper and magna save to any colour combination per table
+    - Illuminate mono buttons
+  - Comes with a default set of IMP mapping files that you can edit to add or change what table events create cabinet actions
 - Combined with the DOFLinx specific MAME version monitor key emulator events and real time scores to derive events that drive actions